ebemunk/chesscomutils/README.md

 #Usage
 See [http://ebemunk.github.io/chesscomutils/](http://ebemunk.github.io/chesscomutils/)

+#Changelog
+##4 Nov 2013
+- Opening checker can now also read Analysis tabs.
+- Small performance improvement for opening classifier: rudimentary cache prevents re-calculating opening many times after opening has been established.
+This should cut down resource-hogging for long/fast games.

 #Todo
 - Ability to save to multiple different files?
 - Ability to download PGN of single game